All The Queens Men unites people of all shapes, sizes and identities together in distinct, creative and communal experiences.

 Pidge makes it all possible.

-is an Artist who facilitates creative frameworks that enable social transformation; connecting community, audience and artists together in events that transcend the everyday.
-He is the Director of All The Queens Men.
+is an Queer Artist and Performer who facilitates creative frameworks that enable social transformation; connecting community, audience and artists together in events that transcend the everyday.
+Together with Bec Reid, he is the Director of All The Queens Men.

 Tristan was Artistic Director of Give it up for Margaret: A month of philanthropic inspiration, a month long festival inspiring innovative arts philanthropy.
 GIUFM was created in partnership with Victorian College of the Arts, Margaret Lawrence Bequest and over 20 subsidiary organisations.

-Tristan is the recipient of the VCA George Fairfax Memorial Award, British Council’s Realise Your Dream Award and the inaugural Richard Pratt Scholarship.
+Tristan is the 2023 Australia Council Fellowship recipient.
+Previously, he was awarded the VCA George Fairfax Memorial Award, British Council Fellowship and inaugural Richard Pratt Scholarship.
 He was the Chair of Green Room Award’s Contemporary and Experimental Performance Panel (2013-2017).
 Tristan has a Bachelor of Fine Arts (Visual Arts) from QUT and Bachelor of Dramatic Arts (Acting) from VCA.

 A WAAPA graduate, Bec began her professional career as Artistic Director of Stompin in Lutruwita (Tasmania), together with Luke George.
 Bec was a key collaborator with German theatre makers, Rimini Protokoll as the Associate Director of reality-theatre juggernauts, 100% Melbourne (City of Melbourne), 100% Darwin (Darwin Festival) and 100% Brisbane (Museum of Brisbane).
-Together with Ian Pidd and Kate McDonald, Bec is a co-Founder of Everybody NOW! and has received two Fellowships to date from the Australia Council for the Arts and a Playking Foundation’s Renewal Fellowship.
+Together with Ian Pidd and Kate Baggerson, Bec is a co-Founder of Everybody NOW!

 is an arts facilitator, passionate about creating environments where the work of others can flourish.
 She has a degree in philosophy and has worked in Radio, the Arts and the Emergency Services as a firefighter all of which feed into her love of talking, problem solving and making things happen in fast-paced, unexpected environments.
 She loves a late-night heated debate about just about anything and is